 Vanderhoof Aquatic Centre

-The brand new Vanderhoof Aquatic Centre is slated to open January 26, 2019.
-This exciting new facility will feature a 6-lane 25m lap pool, (equipped with a climbing wall), 30 person hot tub, sauna and 1500sq ft leisure pool filled with water features and a lazy river.
-The facility will also include small viewing areas in the lobby and on the pool deck, ramp access to all three pools and conveniently located men’s, women’s and universal change rooms.
-The facility will be operated by the YMCA of Northern BC.
+The brand new Vanderhoof Aquatic Centre opened on January 26, 2019.
+This exciting new facility features a 6-lane 25m lap pool, climbing wall, 30-person hot tub, sauna, and 1500sqft leisure pool filled with water features and a lazy river.
+The facility also includes small viewing areas in the lobby and on the pool deck, ramp access to all three pools, and conveniently located men’s, women’s, and universal change rooms.
+The facility is operated by the YMCA of Northern BC.
 Visit the YMCA’s website below to find out more.

 The Vanderhoof Arena is open from September to March (dates vary) and consists of a regulation-size ice rink, heated viewing area, changerooms, concession, and mezzanine.
 Skates and helmets are provided for free during public skating times.
 The arena is home to the Nechako Valley Figure Skating Club, Vanderhoof Clippers Speed Skating club, Vanderhoof Bears Minor Hockey Club, and many other adult hockey recreation leagues.
 The dry floor is available for rental during the summer.